 Barbara’s research interests have also encompassed a broad diversity of other loosely overlapping projects.
 In the floristic realm, she created the authoritative Annotated Checklist of the East Bay flora: Native and Naturalized Vascular Plants of Alameda and Contra Costa Counties, and updated Mary Bowerman’s classic The Flowering Plants and Ferns of Mount Diablo, California.
 As the American expert on the genus Potentilla (a large and confusing relative of strawberries) and related genera, and also native western roses, she is senior author on treatments in Flora of North America North of Mexico and The Jepson Manual: Vascular Plants of California.
 With a diversity of collaborators, she has described nearly 40 new plants from western North America, mostly Potentilla and relatives, with a long queue of potential novelties waiting in the wings.
 Her knowledge of comparable ecosystems was significantly enhanced by the unique opportunity to make 3 trips to Iran, including extensive fieldwork, in the early 2000’s, followed by fieldwork in Iraqi Kurdistan in 2010.
 Barbara has also delved deeply into the historical aspects of western North American botany, has written a chapter on “Bees and Flowers: A Love Affair” for California Bees and Blooms, and has been working on a recently discovered Miocene fossil flora in McCall.

 Current research affiliations include the Harold M. Tucker Herbarium and Orma J. Smith Museum of Natural History at The College of Idaho, and the Snake River Plains Herbarium at Boise State University.

-Paul Shaffer and Bob Gobielle are the primary contributors to website design and development.
+Paul Shaffer and Bob Gobeille are the primary contributors to website design and development.
 Martha Brabec has provided the interactive maps, and Spencer Wood has generously helped with the geological descriptions.